intel-lab-lkp/linux/Documentation/networking/dsa/dsa.rst

   at runtime, either through a device tree property or through sysfs.
 In that case, further calls to ``get_tag_protocol`` should report the protocol in current use.

+- ``connect_tag_protocol``: optional method to notify the switch driver that a tagging protocol driver has connected to this switch.
+Depending on the contract established by the protocol given in the ``proto`` argument, the tagger-owned storage (``ds->tagger_data``) may be expected to contain a pointer to a data structure specific to the tagging protocol.
+This data structure may contain function pointers to packet handlers that the switch driver registers with the tagging protocol.
+If interested in these packets, the switch driver must cast the ``ds->tagger_data`` pointer to the data type established by the tagging protocol, and assign the packet handler function pointers to methods that it owns.
+Since the memory pointed to by ``ds->tagger_data`` is owned by the tagging protocol, the switch driver must assume by convention that it has been allocated, and this method is only provided for making initial adjustments to the contents of ``ds->tagger_data``.
+  It is also the reason why no ``disconnect_tag_protocol()`` counterpart is provided.
+Additionally, a tagging protocol driver which makes use of tagger-owned storage must not assume that the connected switch has implemented the ``connect_tag_protocol()`` method (it may connect to a ``dsa_loop`` switch, which does not).
+Therefore, a tagging protocol may always rely on ``ds->tagger_data``, but it must treat the packet handlers provided by the switch in this method as optional.

 - ``setup``: setup function for the switch, this function is responsible for setting up the ``dsa_switch_ops`` private structure with all it needs: register maps,